 Table \ref{tab:ablation} presents an ablation study analyzing the impact of design choices in our method, including the selection of training datasets, fine-tuning strategies, and the novel loss functions used for dynamic point cloud optimization.
 Our analysis reveals that: (1) all datasets contribute to improved camera pose estimation performance; (2) fine-tuning only the decoder and head outperforms alternative strategies; and (3) the proposed loss functions enhance pose estimation with minimal impact on video depth accuracy.

 \textbf{Discussions.} While \ourmethod{} represents a promising step towards directly estimating dynamic geometry from videos as well as camera pose and video depth, limitations remain.
 While our method can, unlike prior methods, theoretically handle dynamic camera intrinsics, we find that, in practice, this requires careful hyperparameter tuning or manual constraints.
-Like many deep learning methods, \ourmethod{} struggles with out-of-distribution inputs, such as open fields.
+To trade off compute and performance, our global alignment applies a relatively small size of the sliding window, making it vulnerable to long-term occlusion.
+Additionally, Like many deep learning methods, \ourmethod{} struggles with out-of-distribution inputs, such as open fields.
 Expanding the training set is a key direction to make \ourmethod{} more robust to in-the-wild videos.